fbpx

 When everything started to shift towards the digital space in the past two decades, so did companies’ preference toward social influencers.
 By the end of the ‘90s, ‘weblogs’ or what we now know as ‘blogs’ emerged as a new content-based trend and people started reading.

-Naturally, bloggers accumulated more followers to their site, showcasing brands they believed in and used.
-Marketers saw the potential in reach that bloggers and vloggers could offer, so they started hiring them to promote products across various leads
+Naturally, bloggers accumulated more followers on their sites, showcasing brands they believed in and used.
+Marketers saw the potential reach that bloggers and vloggers could offer, so they started hiring them to promote products across various leads

 By the early 2000s, every social media platform’s launch-to-growth timeline was unprecedented.
 One good influencer-centric platform example is LinkedIn.